 About Laura

-I am an HCPC registered occupational therapist with over 13 years’ experience in the field, and a further background in health and social care.
-I have worked across NHS, local authority, and private settings, with individuals experiencing a wide range of health concerns.
+I am an HCPC registered occupational therapist with over 13 years’ experience in the field and a further background in health and social care.
+I have worked in hospitals and the community across NHS, local authority and private settings with adults (16+) experiencing a wide range of health concerns.

-My work focuses on understanding how health impacts everyday life, and supporting people to re-engage with daily activities, relationships, hobbies and work in a way that feels manageable and sustainable.
+I am interested in exploring with clients how mental health and neurodivergence impacts everyday life and supporting people to re-engage with daily activities, relationships, hobbies and work in a way that feels manageable and sustainable.

 I maintain ongoing professional development and work in line with the standards of relevant regulatory and professional organisations.

-Alongside my professional work, I have a long-standing interest in meditation/mindfulness.
+Alongside my professional work I have travelled extensively and have a long-standing interest in various forms of meditation.
 Creativity and dance are also important to me and continue to shape how I experience and understand meaning, expression and wellbeing in everyday life.

 Qualification, Professional Registration & Membership